LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Setup: Benchmarking experimentation

 \subsection{Evaluation as panel $\times$ instrument $\times$ aggregation}

 We model an evaluation as a two-stage process: many \emph{micro-level judgments} are first produced, and these are then compressed into a single \emph{aggregate feedback signal} that the method actually observes.
-Under this model, an \emph{evaluation setup} (or simply an \emph{evaluator}) is fully specified by a tuple
+Under this model, an \emph{evaluation setup} (or simply an \emph{evaluator}) is fully specified as

 which we will treat as a primitive object throughout.

 \paragraph{Panel ($P$).} A \emph{panel} is a population of evaluators, either humans or LLM personas.
 Formally, let $\mathcal{P}$ denote the panel space and let $P$ be a distribution over $\mathcal{P}$.
 Each evaluation call draws a fresh panel of $L$ independent evaluators